Student Wellbeing and Pastoral Care

 Personal development, human relations and social skills development are key components of Mount Scopus’ commitment to the welfare and growth of the whole child.

 Our strong and wide-ranging informal and extra-curricular enrichment programs offer students opportunities to shine, cultivate interests, and meet like-minded peers.

-The campus psychologists and College chaplain are available to support both students and parents.
+The campus psychologists and College chaplain are available to support students and parents.